Verification

 __lock__ — per-module projection override

-For programs where the terminal default misses something (a pivot that matters behaviorally) or includes something cosmetic, define __lock__ at module level:
+For programs where the lock=True default misses something (a pivot that matters behaviorally) or includes something cosmetic, define __lock__ at module level:

-includeadds tags the terminal default misses.excludedrops tags the terminal default includes.- Both keys are optional.
+includeadds tags the default misses.excludedrops tags the default includes.jointdeclares joint multi-flip input groups (see below).exclusivedeclares mutually exclusive input groups (see below).- All keys are optional.
 Most programs won't need

 __lock__at all. --projecton the CLI still overrides everything for one-off checks.